 - BuzzFeed reported an Israeli intelligence official said knowing Trump leaked to Russia without that country’s prior knowledge was Israel’s “worst fears confirmed.”

 - ABC reported Trump’s leak endangered an Israeli spy placed inside ISIS.

 - WSJ reported that the Israeli source Trump leaked was considered so sensitive, it wasn’t shared with Five Eyes, our closest allies.

-- For the first time, more Americans support Trump’s impeachment (48%) than oppose it (41%) according to PPP.
+- For the first time, more Americans support Trump’s impeachment (48%) than oppose it (41%) according to Public Policy Polling.
 Their polling was conducted before the Russia leak.

-- Trump hosted Turkey’s Ergodan at the WH, another in a string of brutal authoritarians invited to the WH despite human rights abuses at home.
+- Trump hosted Turkey’s Erdogan at the WH, another in a string of brutal authoritarians invited to the WH despite human rights abuses at home.

-- After the meeting, a video captured Ergodan’s bodyguards viciously attacking protestors outside the Turkish embassy in DC.
-Later, a video surfaced of Ergodan watching as his guards beat protestors.
+- After the meeting, a video captured Erdogan’s bodyguards viciously attacking protesters outside the Turkish embassy in DC.
+Later, a video surfaced of Erdogan watching as his guards beat protesters.

-- DC police chief Newsham said diplomatic immunity could limit what the city can do to hold Erogodan’s bodyguards accountable.
+- DC police chief Peter Newsham said diplomatic immunity could limit what the city can do to hold Erdogan’s bodyguards accountable.

 - Republicans and Democrats spoke out against the attack, with McCain calling for Turkey’s ambassador to be expelled.

 - Ceren Borazan tweeted a photo (see below) and wrote: “Dear @POTUS I’m being attackd [sic] in this photo.
 I was assaulted by this man, strangled for protesting.
 Please help me find & prosecute this man.”
 The tweet was retweeted over 55k times.
 Trump has not responded to the assaults.

 - Following outcry, the State Dept summoned the Turkish ambassador; but two bodyguards who were detained, we released and allowed to leave without redress.